-The regulation at §412.105(b)(1992), cross-referenced at 42 CFR 412.106(a)(1)(ii), addresses the indirect medical education (IME) payment and explains that:
+The regulation at §412.105(b)(1997), cross-referenced at 42 CFR 412.106(a)(1)(ii), addresses the indirect medical education (IME) payment and explains that:

-For purposes of this section, the number of beds in a hospital is determined by counting the number of available bed days during the cost reporting period, not including beds assigned to newborns, custodial care, and excluded distinct part hospital units, and dividing that number by the number of days in the cost reporting period.
+For purposes of this section, the number of beds in a hospital is determined by counting the number of available bed days during the cost reporting period, not including beds or bassinets in the healthy newborn nursery, custodial care beds, or beds in excluded distinct part hospital units, and dividing that number by the number of days in the cost reporting period.

-The preamble to the final rule for the Federal Fiscal Year (FFY) 1986 IPPS rates gave further explanation as to the definition of available beds, stating that:
+The preamble to the final rule for the Federal Fiscal Year (FFY) 1986 IPPS rates12 gave further explanation as to the definition of available beds, stating that:

 For purposes of the prospective payment system, "available beds" are generally defined as adult or pediatric (exclusive of newborn bassinets, beds in excluded units and custodial beds that are clearly identifiable) maintained for lodging inpatients.
 Beds used for purposes other than inpatient lodgings, beds certified as long-term, and temporary beds are not counted.
 If some of the hospital wings or rooms on the floor are temporarily unoccupied, the beds in these areas are counted if they can be immediately opened and occupied.
-(Emphasis added.)
+(Emphasis added.)13

-&lt;sup>14 50 Fed.
+12 50 Fed.
 Reg.
 35683.